tic-oss/tic-oss.github.io/docs/Documentation/MindMap/ServiceNode.md

 #### Server Port:
 Specify the port number on which the microservice will be running.
 This port number is used to access the microservice through the network.
 Each microservice should have a unique port number to avoid conflicts.
 Commonly used port numbers are in the range of 8000 to 8080, but you can choose any available port as per your project's requirements.

-By providing these details for each service node, you can effectively define and organize the microservices within your project in the Mindmap Designer.
+By providing these details for each service node, you can effectively define and organize the microservices within your project in the Mind Map Designer.